-- PGP SDK must be used as described in this document.
+- 1. PGP SDK must be used as described in this document.
 Calling any function not listed under Section 4 of this document violates this security policy.
 For APIs that accept other functions as arguments, only those functions listed under Section 4 of this document are permitted. - 2.
 All access to Critical Security Parameters (CSPs) must only be made through the API calls specified in Section 4 below. - 3.
 Installation of the module is the responsibility of the Crypto-Officer. - 4.
 The PGP SDK must be installed on a host computer where the operating system is configured for single user mode. - 5.
 The PGP SDK provides a FIPS 140-2 compliant mode of operation.
 Before the module can be used, it must be initialized as described in the Approved Mode of Operation section of this document. - 6.
-Only FIPS Approved or allowed cryptographic algorithms as enumerated in the Supported Algorithms section of this document are to be used. - 7.
-Plaintext keys and ASCII Armored keys may only be manually established; automated distribution of these types of keys is prohibited. - 8.
-The PGPCFBRandomWash and PGPWashSymmetricCipher API functions cannot be used to generate cryptographic keys when in FIPS mode.
+Only FIPS Approved or allowed cryptographic algorithms as enumerated in the Supported Algorithms section of this document are to be used. - A. DSA with SHA 256 (FIPS 186-3) shall not to be used in FIPS mode. - 7.
+Plaintext keys may only be manually established; automated distribution of these types of keys is prohibited. - 8.
 The module inhibits data output during self-tests and error states.
 The data output interface is logically disconnected from the processes performing key generation and zeroization. - 9.
 The zeroization process can be achieved as follows: - a.
-Free all allocated contexts with the appropriate API function:

-PGPFreePrivateKeyContext, PGPFreeSymmetricCipherContext,

-PGPFreeCBCContext, PGPFreeCFBContext, PGPFreeHashContext,

-PGPFreeHMACContext, Of PGPFreeData. - b.
-Make calls to the PGPClearFile API function and zeroize all persistently stored CSPs including ASCII armored files and all ".rnd" files. - c.
+Free all allocated contexts with the appropriate API function: PGPFreePrivateKeyContext, PGPFreeSymmetricCipherContext, PGPFreeCBCContext, PGPFreeCFBContext, PGPFreeHashContext, PGPFreeHMACContext, Of PGPFreeData. - b.
+Make calls to the PGPWipeFile API function and zeroize all persistently stored CSPs including ASCII armored files and all ".rnd" files. - c.
 On exit, make a call to the PGPsdkCleanup API function